CyrilleBonamy/fluidicOscillator/README.md

 Status
 ------

-The adaptation of the testcase is in development and is not functional.
+The adaptation of the testcase is done.

 Pull requests are encouraged!